Jackson Dishwasher Buying Guide

 Single Rack and Double Rack Dishwasher

-A rack dishwasher – also known as a door type dishwasher – is the smaller version of conveyors that need to connect to clean dirty dishes.
+A rack dishwasher – also known as a door-type dishwasher – is a smaller version of a conveyor that needs to connect to clean dirty dishes.
 The idea is that you fill a rack with dishes, push it inside the machine, shut the door, and run the cleaning cycle.
 In just a few minutes, the cycle will be done.

 For those with bigger daily loads of dishes, you may want to go for a double rack dishwasher that allows you to clean more stacks of dishes at the same time.
 The Conserver XL2C, for instance, can handle 74 racks per hour, which is fairly convenient for a highly-frequented cafeteria.
 It has a dual-point drain connection that enables a versatile installation.
 The two racks will be accommodated side by side, and they can run automatic cycles of 90 seconds, 3 minutes, and 5 minutes, depending on how dirty the dishes are.

 The Jackson rack dishwashers, no matter if they are single or dual, can be found in both high and low temperatures.
 Depending on their system, they are most likely to have the green seal of energy efficiency as well.

 Sometimes, you may not need to buy the entire dishwashing machine.
 All you may need are a couple of parts to fix your current Jackson dishwasher.
 Every item will eventually need some maintenance done, so you may want to do regular checks on pieces such as the solenoid valve, timer, heater, strainer, thermometer, and so on.
 Jackson provides all these.
 So, if your dishwasher doesn’t need replacing, but is in need of maintenance, you may check their line of products.

 5. The Bottom Line